Returns from the land

 invest in livestock, farming, horticultural or forestry

-investments.
-These investments are generally long-term with no
+These investments are generally long-term with no early exit

-have received bad press due to a number of high profile failures.
+bad press due to a number of high profile failures, so get

 How agribusiness schemes